Petroc Trelawny: Career

 In May 2012 Trelawny featured in the international news after being arrested in Zimbabwe while hosting a charity music festival in Bulawayo.
 He was presenting a concert to raise funds for a children's charity.
 Immigration officials claimed he was in the country without a work permit.
 There was widespread international condemnation in the media following his arrest.
 He was not, in fact, working but giving his services free of charge.
 Whilst in detention he slipped and injured his shoulder.
 All charges were later dropped, but the Zimbabwean immigration authorities insisted that he had violated the terms of his entry visa and he was detained until a court sat to decide the outcome.
-Concern was also raised by Zimbabwean authorities over Trelawny's alleged connections to the paramilitary wing of the Cornish Nationalist Party.
-Nevertheless was released after a few days.
+He was released after a few days.

 In 2014, on the news that the Cornish were to be recognised as a national minority, Trelawny wrote in the Daily Telegraph: "Abroad, when I explain where I am from, the inevitable response is: 'So you are English.'
 'No,' I reply, 'Cornish.'
 I'll accept British, or European, but being described as English is something that rankles with most Cornishmen."

-On 23 August 2018, Trelawny hosted the final of Eurovision Young Musicians 2018 at the Usher Hall in Edinburgh alongside Josie D'Arby.
+In August 2018, Trelawny hosted the final of Eurovision Young Musicians 2018 at the Usher Hall in Edinburgh alongside Josie D'Arby.
 On 5 April 2019, it was announced that Trelawny would host the Eurovision Choir of the Year 2019 alongside Swedish culture presenter Ella Petersson at the Partille Arena, in Gothenburg, Sweden on 3 August.

 Trelawny has provided the commentary for the BBC broadcast of the Vienna New Year's Concert since 2011.
 On 12 September 2022 he provided commentary for the address to HM The King of messages of condolence at Westminster Hall.

+His first book, Trelawny's Cornwall was published in August 2024.
+It is in part an autobiographical affirmation of his Cornish roots, and in part an exploration of the people and places that the author sees as distinguishing Cornwall as a nation in its own right.

+Trelawny is gay.
+Besides presenting, he writes about LGBTQ+ subjects and has performed in LGBTQ+ works.
+As of 2025, he lives in Camden, north London.